mwojnars/hypertag/docs/index.md

 There is a number of additional elements of Hypertag that have not been mentioned so far.
 These include:

-- The _dedent_ modifier (`<`): when put at the beginning of a block's headline, it decreases the output indentation of this block by one level (makes the indentation equal to the parent's).
-The dedent modifier can be used with all types of blocks, including tagged and control blocks.
-- The _append_ modifier (`...`): when put at the beginning of a block, it marks that this block is a continuation of the previous block and should be appended to it without a newline.
-  There should be no empty line between the two blocks, otherwise a newline will still be inserted.
 - The `pass` keyword can be used in place of a block, as an "empty block" placeholder.
   This quasi-block generates no output, similarly to the `pass` keyword in Python.
   The use of `pass` is never enforced by the syntax: empty body is always a valid alternative and can be used inside parent blocks of all types.
 In some cases, though, the use of explicit `pass` may be preferred due to aesthetic considerations.
-- In expressions, you can create literal strings with the `'...'` and `"..."` syntax.
-  This actually creates _formatted strings_ (equivalent to Python's f-strings), which may contain _embedded expressions_ of both the `$...` and `{...}` form.
-  If you want to create raw strings instead, such that `$` and `{}` are treated as regular characters, the `r'...'` and `r"..."` syntax shall be used.
-- Hypertag provides a special _concatenation operator_.
-If multiple expressions are put one after another separated by 1+ whitespace (a space is the operator): EXPR1 EXPR2 EXPR3 ... their values get automatically converted to strings `str(EXPR)` and concatenated.
-  This is an extension of Python syntax for concatenating literal strings, like in:
-  `'Hypertag '  "is"   ' cool'` which is parsed into a single string: `'Hypertag is cool'`.
-  In Python, this works for literals only, while in Hypertag, all types of expressions can be joined in this way.
-The concatenation operator has lower priority than binary "or" (`|`) and a pipeline (`:`); and higher than comparisons.

 There are also some _gotcha!_ you need to keep in mind when coding with Hypertag: